 11 monthly tasks to keep your blog running smoothly:

 1. Finalize any plans you may have.

 Finalize any plans you may have for guest posts, sponsored posts, collaborations, etc. For guest posts/collaborations, get in touch with whoever you’re working with to make sure you’re on the same page.
-For sponsored posts, make sure you have your game plan in place, have any required photos taken, or anything else you need to do.
+For sponsored posts, make sure you have your game plan in place, that you’ve taken any required photos, or anything else you need to do.
 And add all of these things to your schedule or planner.

 2. Clean out your email list.

 Well, I try to do this one every month!
 If you have an email list (which you should) go through it and remove anyone who hasn’t opened your last several emails.
 This is a good thing to do for a couple of reasons.
 1) There’s really no reason for someone to be subscribed if they aren’t engaging with your content.
 2) When you start getting more and more subscribers, you have to pay more and more for your email service.
 If people aren’t actually opening your emails, you don’t want to pay for them – right? 🙂

 If you have a business plan (which, again, you should) take a look at it to see if it needs to be updated.
 While you’re at it, take a look at your yearly goals and review your goals from the previous month.
 Sometimes things change and plans change, so make sure everything is still relevant.
 Also, make sure you’re still on track and doing what you need to do to reach the goals that you’re trying to achieve.